 Engine Idling and Generators

-Operators are prohibited from idling motor vehicle engines or generators in developed areas, with the following exceptions:
+Operators are prohibited from running generators in the park, with the following exceptions:

 Swimming and bathing